markingham77/dqt/README.md

 # DQT - Data Query Tool
-A project which aides in the exploration and analysis of both local and cloud based relational, tabular data.
+A project which aides in querying of both local and cloud based relational, tabular data.
 Some things it can do:

 - run paramterised SQL commands; both strings and templates